ibm-cloud-docs/apps/dep-app-tool.md

 # Deploying apps
 {: #deploying-apps}

-{{site.data.keyword.cloud_notm}} provides a web console where you can configure continuous delivery and deploy your application by using a DevOps toolchain.
+{{site.data.keyword.cloud}} provides a web console where you can configure continuous delivery and deploy your application by using a DevOps toolchain.
 With a DevOps toolchain, you can automate deployments to many environments and quickly add monitoring, logging, insights, and alert services to help manage your app as it grows.
 {: shortdesc}

-  You can configure continuous delivery and deploy your app by using either the {{site.data.keyword.cloud}} console or the {{site.data.keyword.dev_cli_short}} [(**ibmcloud dev**)](/docs/cli?topic=cli-idt-cli) commands in the {{site.data.keyword.cloud_notm}} command-line interface (CLI).
+  You can configure continuous delivery and deploy your app by using either the {{site.data.keyword.cloud}} console or the {{site.data.keyword.dev_cli_short}} [(**ibmcloud dev**)](/docs/cli?topic=cli-idt-cli) commands in the {{site.data.keyword.cloud_notm}} Command Line Interface (CLI).
 For information about deploying your app by using the CLI, see [Creating and deploying apps by using the CLI](/docs/apps?topic=apps-create-deploy-app-cli).
   {: tip}

 When you select a deployment target while you're creating an app, a DevOps toolchain is automatically created for your app.
 The toolchain includes a Delivery Pipeline that indicates your app’s deployment status.
 The new app is pushed to a GitLab repo that is part of the toolchain.